Contact Us

 REHOMING YOUR PET?

 We are a shelter-only rescue.
 That means your pet does not take priority over a cat or kitten in the shelter that will be euthanized at the end of the week.
-However, we will consider helping you re-home your pet if you are able to foster it until it is adopted (which could be up to a year, especially for adult cats), provide paperwork from your vet showing it is FeLV/FIV negative, up to date on distemper (FVRCP) and rabies, and spayed/neutered.
+However, we will consider helping you re-home your pet if you are able to foster it until it is adopted.
+Your vet must provide paperwork showing it is FeLV/FIV negative, up to date on FVRCP and rabies, and is spayed/neutered.
 You will also be required to sign an Owner Surrender Form and donate $100 per cat.

 FOUND A STRAY?

-Here are additional resources if fostering and donating are not an option:
+Here are additional resources if fostering is not an option:

 The website No-Kill Huntsville has amazing community resources including information about pet-friendly housing options in the area, what to do if you find a stray, and other advice on how to safely re-home your pet.